-Hello, and thanks for visiting my ever evolving website.
+Hello, and thanks for visiting my website.

 I am chiefly a watercolourist, yet I also enjoy putting my hand to acrylics, oils, and pen-and-wash.
 I do not specialise in any particular subject matter, my subject matter is gleaned from the world around me.
 My representational painting style is clean and precise.
 I paint what I see.